vladimirfilip/BPhO-Computational-Challenge-2023/README.md

 # ![Alt](ui/appicon.ico "App icon") Solar System Orbits

-By: Constantin Filip, Vladimir Filip
+By: Constantin Filip & Vladimir Filip

 This is a Windows desktop app that is the extension of the 7 tasks implemented for the Computational Challenge (for the full brief of the Challenge click [here](https://www.bpho.org.uk/bpho/computational-challenge/BPhO_CompPhys_Challenge_2023_briefing.pdf))